Amesbury, Massachusetts

 Amesbury is a city in Essex County, Massachusetts, United States, located on the left bank of the Merrimack River near its mouth, upstream from Salisbury and across the river from Newburyport and West Newbury.
-The population was 17,366 at the 2020 United States Census.
+The population was 17,366 at the 2020 United States census.
 A former farming and mill town, Amesbury is today largely residential.
 It is one of the two northernmost towns in Massachusetts (the other being neighboring Salisbury).

 History

-Settlement period
+Pre-Colonial Period

+At the time of European contact and colonization, the area north of the Merrimack River was inhabited by the Pentucket Tribe of the Pennacook confederation.
+Several places in Amesbury retain or have been returned to indigenous names including the Powwow River and Hill, and Lake Attitash.

+Colonial Period

+Plantation at Merrimac

 In 1637, the first English settler in the Salisbury-Amesbury region, John Bayly, crossed the Merrimack River from the new settlement at Newbury, built a log cabin, and began to clear the land for cultivation.
 He intended to send for his wife and children in England, but they never joined him.
 He and his hired man, William Schooler, were arrested for a murder Schooler had committed.
 Schooler was hanged for the murder but Bayly was acquitted.
 Given the fishing rights on the river by the subsequent settlement, provided he would sell only to it, he abandoned agriculture for fishing.

 On September 6, 1638, the General Court of Massachusetts created a plantation on behalf of several petitioners from Newbury, on the left bank of the Merrimack, as far north as Hampton, to be called Merrimac.
 They were given permission to associate together as a township.
 The area remained in possession of the tribes along the Merrimack, who hunted and fished there.

 The settlers of the plantation, who entered Massachusetts Bay Colony, were rebels in a cause that was settled by the English Civil War (1642–1651).
 Although nominally subjects of the crown, they did not obey it.
 The settlers maintained close ties with the Parliamentary cause in Britain.
 The supreme government of the colony was the General Court, which functioned autonomously, passing its own laws, establishing courts, incorporating townships and providing for the overall defense of the colony.
 They established a Puritan church rather than the Church of England.